-Parents, children, siblings, grandparents and spouse can be voluntary kidney donors if their age is between 18 to 60 years and they are blood group compatible (well suited with that of the recipient).
+Parents, children, siblings, grandparents, and spouse can be voluntary kidney donors if their age is between 18 to 60 years and they are blood group compatible (well suited with that of the recipient).

 - What are the tests done for the donor?

-Apart from the evaluation for the above mentioned issues, tests will be done to make sure that there are no illnesses affecting other major organs.
+Apart from the evaluation of the above-mentioned issues, tests will be done to make sure that there are no illnesses affecting other major organs.
 Assessment of individual kidney function by radioisotope renogram (a scanning test done following intravenous injection of radioisotope),tissue typing (blood collected from the donor and the recipient are tested for the degree of tissue level compatibility) and computed tomography (CT) angiography (contrast material is injected intravenously to see clearly the blood supply of the kidneys; location and branching of kidney blood vessels will help in surgical plan) are the other tests required for donor evaluation.

 - What procedures will the donor undergo during surgery?

-The living donor will undergo urinary catheter insertion (to monitor urine output) and catheter insertion into the back (for injecting pain relieving agents) in the Operating Room (OR) just before the removal of kidney.
+The living donor will undergo urinary catheter insertion (to monitor urine output) and catheter insertion into the back (for injecting pain relieving agents) in the Operating Room (OR) just before the removal of the kidney.

 - How will the kidney be removed in live donation?

 The kidney will be removed through an incision over the right or left side of the abdomen (open nephrectomy) or by laparoscopic technique (laparoscopic nephrectomy) under anesthesia.